 the deviation is agreed in writing by the owner and occupier of the affected land.

-(3) The Commission or the Corporation may, during the carrying out, construction or provision of works, depart from any description, proposal or plans authorized, and may make such modifications as are required by the circumstances, if the departure is agreed in writing by the owner and occupier of the affected land.
+(3) The Commission or the Corporation may, during the carrying out, construction or provision of works, depart from any description, proposal or plans authorised, and may make such modifications as are required by the circumstances, if the departure is agreed in writing by the owner and occupier of the affected land.

-(4) Where the Minister is satisfied that a deviation or modification of a kind to which subsection (1), subsection (2) or subsection (3) does not apply is not inconsistent with the general proposal, is necessary in the public interest, and does not adversely affect the interest of any person who is the owner or occupier of the land where the works are to be situate, he may authorize the carrying out of the proposal as so varied notwithstanding that the provisions of —
+(4) Where the Minister is satisfied that a deviation or modification of a kind to which subsection (1), subsection (2) or subsection (3) does not apply is not inconsistent with the general proposal, is necessary in the public interest, and does not adversely affect the interest of any person who is the owner or occupier of the land where the works are to be situate, he may authorise the carrying out of the proposal as so varied notwithstanding that the provisions of —

 (a) sections 88, 89 and 90; or